 If you wish help with your writing at any stage, including drafts, you are invited to contact the Writing Centre, SS110, 220-7255.

-The following grading system is used in the Faculty of Communication and Culture:
+The following grading system is used in the Faculty of Communication, Media and Film:

 Using any source whatsoever without clearly documenting it is a serious academic offense.
 For details see www.comcul.ucalgary.ca/info.
 Consequences include failure on the assignment, failure in the course and possibly suspension or expulsion from the university.

 You must document not only direct quotations but also paraphrases and ideas where they appear in your text.
 A reference list at the end is insufficient by itself.
 Readers must be able to tell exactly where your words and ideas end and other peopleâ€™s words and ideas begin.
 This includes assignments submitted in non-traditional formats such as Web pages or visual media, and material taken from such sources.